 Is San Gimignano Worth Visiting?

-Even with the crowds, there’s something undeniably special about this place that captures your heart from the moment you walk through those ancient gates.
+Even with the crowds, there’s something undeniably special about this town that will capture your heart from the moment you walk through those ancient gates.

 You May Also Like: One Day In Pisa: What You Need To Do